Skip to main content

 Banks earn money from interest.
 A personal loan at 0% APR would mean the bank is losing money on every contract, because it still has to cover its own funding costs and default risk.
 That is why you will not find any German bank advertising a standard personal loan with zero interest.

 Under Germany's Price Disclosure Regulation (Preisangabenverordnung, PAngV, Sections 16-17), lenders must display the effective annual interest rate (Effektiver Jahreszins) at least as prominently as any other rate.
 This makes it straightforward to compare actual costs across offers.
-Right now, the lowest personal loan rates hover around 2.75% to 3% APR, depending on your credit score, the amount, and the term.
+As a benchmark, the Deutsche Bundesbank reported an average effective rate of around 7.8% on consumer loans to private households (March 2026).
+Individual banks advertise lower headline rates, but those go only to borrowers with very strong credit.
+We do not lend money or set interest rates ourselves.

 For more on how ECB policy shapes the rates you see today, check our ECB interest rate guide for 2026.